Mitch Clark (footballer, born 1999): International career

 Clark represented the Wales under-17 team and went on to be named as captain of the under-19 side by manager Paul Bodin.

 Style of play

 Clark is primarily a right-back but is also able to play as a right-sided centre-back or at left-back.
 He is a pacey player with high energy levels who likes to get forward and attack.

 Personal life

 Clark is a Newcastle United supporter owing to his family's roots in Tyneside.
+He overcame a gambling addiction in 2023.